ShiftyKitty/MS2-Smeach-Cuimhne-Game/TESTING.md

 07/06/2021 (cont)

-- Final testing done and everything appears to be operating well.
+- Final testing done and everything appears to be operating well in published link.
 All recognised bugs and issues have been fixed.
 Overall happy with how things turned out.